mathias-mrsn/snowcrash/level06/README.md

 0x80487e2:	 "/home/user/level06/level06.php"
 ```

 Now I know that this executable executes the file `level06.php`.
-Now what this file does ?
+Now, what does this file do?

 ```shell
 $ cat level06.php